It’s said the 2010 World Cup final was won on the playing fields of La Masia.

 Senior Caps: 8

 Before the Israel-held tournament, Ricardo van Rhijn was already a full international but his playing time would significantly be reduced once this championship was over.
 At this level, football is a ‘what have you done for me lately’ business.
 The emergence of Daryl Janmaat and to a lesser extent Paul Verhaegh ultimately convinced then-boss Louis van Gaal to forget about Van Rhijn who slowly fell out of favour at boyhood club Ajax.
-Since leaving Amsterdam he’s become somewhat of a nomad having represented Club Brugge, AZ, Heerenveen and present club Emmen in the past five seasons.
+Since leaving Amsterdam he’s become somewhat of a nomad having represented Club Brugge, AZ, Heerenveen and Emmen — whom he most recently turned out for — in the past five seasons.

 CB: Stefan de Vrij